Generic Name: bendamustine hydrochloride

 Following a single IV dose of bendamustine hydrochloride Cmax typically occurred at the end of infusion.
 The dose proportionality of bendamustine has not been studied.

-In vitro data indicate that bendamustine is primarily metabolized via hydrolysis to metabolites with low cytotoxic activity.
-In vitro, studies indicate that two active minor metabolites, M3 and M4, are primarily formed via CYP1A2.
-However, concentrations of these metabolites in plasma are 1/10 and 1/100 that of the parent compound, respectively, suggesting that the cytotoxic activity is primarily due to bendamustine.
+In vitro data indicate that bendamustine is primarily metabolized via hydrolysis to monohydroxy (HP1) and dihydroxy-bendamustine (HP2) metabolites with low cytotoxic activity.
+Two active minor metabolites, M3 and M4, are primarily formed via CYP1A2.
+However, concentrations of these metabolites in plasma are 1/10th and 1/100th that of the parent compound, respectively, suggesting that the cytotoxic activity is primarily due to bendamustine.

 In vitro studies using human liver microsomes indicate that bendamustine does not inhibit CYP1A2, 2C9/10, 2D6, 2E1, or 3A4/5.
 Bendamustine did not induce metabolism of CYP1A2, CYP2A6, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2E1, or CYP3A4/5 enzymes in primary cultures of human hepatocytes.